tfiduccia/tani-catalog/templates/options/0/README.md

-# All Question Types
+# All Options

 ### Info:

- This template has one question of each type.
+Testing some options